-In October 1, 2021, Egypt launched the Advanced Clearance Information system (ACI).
-The newly developed customs system was initially launched in a trial mode on April 1, 2021 and was officially launched in October.
+In June 2022, Egypt launched a trial phase of the Advanced Clearance Information system (ACI) on airfreight.
+The government is expected to fully apply the electronic ACI system in October 2022.
+This comes after the October 1, 2021, launch of the ACI in sea ports.
 Traders must register within the designated platforms (CargoX for exporters and ACI for importers).
-The Egyptian government will no longer require Egyptian embassy authentication on certificates of origin as noted by the general manager of Misr Technology Services (MTS).
-It is expected that successful implementation of the new customs systems will reduce the average clearance time from the current 28 days to one day as indicated by Minister of Finance.
-So far, the release and clearance times are reported to be of an average 10 days.
+The Egyptian government will no longer require Egyptian embassy authentication on certificates of origin.
+According to the Minister of Finance, when successfully implemented, the new customs system will reduce the average clearance time from the current 28 days to one day.
+Egypt decided to import chicken parts including leg quarters from US and other countries.
+The decision is coming after the global developments that caused unprecedented rises in inflation rates.
+Egypt's halal requirement on dairy and dairy products is still under question.